 Lumpfish Physical Description

-The coloring is highly variable, with individuals being either gray, bluish, olive, yellowish, or various shades of brown.
-Males are usually brighter colored and turn a bright orange-red during the breeding season.
-So they are smaller but brighter in color to attract females.
+Furthermore, the coloring of the Lumpfish appears highly variable.
+As a result, individuals may be either gray, bluish, olive, yellowish, or various shades of brown.
+Males also usually develop as brighter colored than the females.
+In addition, the males typically turn a bright orange-red during the breeding season.